Navigating and searching by code in SourceCraft

 Navigation can be used both in edit mode and code view mode.

-You can also view the author of the last update and the commit for a particular file or line of code.
+- Viewing the author of the last update and commit for a particular file or line of code.

 Searching for a file by name or part of name